nlapalu/MSTS/README.md

 ## Differential signal analysis

 We propose a simple approach to analyze differences between 2 conditions.
 We only analyze positions detected as potential dyad of nucleosomes, with a possible filter on the reliability of each type of nucleosome positioning (default=fuzzy).
 We use a Poisson distribution with a lambda equals to the normalized peak occupancy for each condition.
 Then we use a test ratio for two Poisson rates followed by a Benjamini-Hochberg correction for multiple tests.
 The default normalization method is quantile, but a global scaling (scaling factor defined with the average of number reads in all replicats) is also available.
 In case of multiple replicates, we provide a dendogram of hierarchical clustering to control the homogeneity of replicates.
-In the same manner, the p-value plot allow you to validate the expected results.
+In the same manner, the p-value plot allows you to validate the expected results.
 The user must provide a design file with link to all required files.

 __*design file:*__